Rayan99k/coen346_prog_asn_1/README.md

 where Scheduler would have methods shared between all of them.
 Such as: releasing pids, performance calcs and readyQueue.

 It wouldn't be too hard to implement but its just more time.

+Need to release PID once they enter the done queue